getindata/kedro-kubeflow/docs/source/02_installation/01_installation.md

 ### `init`

 `init` command takes one argument (that is the kubeflow pipelines root url) and generates sample configuration file in `conf/base/kubeflow.yaml`.
-The YAML file content is described in the [Configuration section](02_installation/02_configuration.html)
+The YAML file content is described in the [Configuration section](../02_installation/02_configuration.md).

+### `ui`

+`ui` command opens a web browser pointing to the currently configured Kubeflow Pipelines UI.
+It's super useful for debugging, especially while working on multiple Kubeflow installations.

+### `list-pipelines`

+`list-pipelines` uses Kubeflow Pipelines to retrieve all registered pipelines

+### `compile`

+`compile` transforms Kedro pipeline into Argo workflow (Argo is the engine that powers Kubeflow Pipelines).
+The resulting `yaml` file can be uploaded to Kubeflow Pipelines via web UI.

+### `upload-pipeline`

+`upload-pipeline` compiles the pipeline and uploads it as a new pipeline version.
+The pipeline name is equal to the project name for simplicity.

+### `schedule`

+`schedule` creates recurring run of the previously uploaded pipeline.
+The cron expression (required parameter) is used to define at what schedule the pipeline should run.

+### `run-once`

+`run-once` is all-in-one command to compile the pipeline and run it in the Kubeflow environment.

+### `mlflow-start`

+`mlflow-start` is internal command to be used as a pipeline starting point with enabled Mlflow support.
+It should not be called by the users.